HPCL/SLiM/treerec/implementation.md

 - `tables.nodes`:

-    * NODE_IS_SAMPLE flag: if they are REMEMBERED and/or ALIVE
+    * NODE_IS_SAMPLE flag: if they are REMEMBERED as samples and/or ALIVE
     * individual column: if they are REMEMBERED and/or ALIVE and/or FIRST_GEN
     * time: (current generation - birth generation)